15 Best Merida Mexico Beaches in the Yucatan Peninsula

 As a pueblo (small town), hotels in El Cuyo — especially those with beachfront real estate — are limited.
 Below you’ll find a few great options, for travelers in all budgets.

-$$$ Splurge El Cuyo Hotel: Hotel La Casa Cielo, Comfy, stylish rooms, situated on a private beach area, with swimming pool and hot tub, garden, terrace, lounge area and WiFi.
+$$$ Splurge El Cuyo Hotel: Hotel La Casa Cielo, Comfy, stylish rooms, situated on a private beach area, with a swimming pool and hot tub, garden, terrace, lounge area and WiFi.

-$$ Mid-Budget El Cuyo Hotel: LunArena Boutique Beach Hotel, Each of the 12 suites has a kitchenette and private terrace with hammock.
+$$ Mid-Budget El Cuyo Hotel: LunArena Boutique Beach Hotel, Each of the 12 suites has a kitchenette and private terrace with a hammock.
 There’s a pool, restaurant and free bikes for use.

 $ Budget El Cuyo Hotel: Casa Cuyo Hotel & Restaurant, Rustic chic accommodations located just 1,000 feet from the beach (305 m).
 All rooms have a terrace, and some have AC.